 When you translate content that includes attachments, such as images, audio or video files, you might want to use the exact same media files in different languages.
-The Media Translation module lets you easily reuse the same files in content in different languages.
+The Media Translation module lets you easily reuse the same files contained in your content, in different languages.

-This is a sample page, showing a gallery of the images uploaded (from a trip to Rome, which is highly recommended).
+This is a sample page, showing a gallery of the uploaded images (from a trip to Greece, which is highly recommended).

 Our goal is to display the same image gallery, with translated captions, in the translated page.

-First, be sure to install WPML Media (part of the Multilingual CMS package).
-There is nothing to configure.
+First, be sure to install WPML Media (part of both Multilingual Blog and Multilingual CMS packages).
+You can get the plugin on your Account’s Download page.
+Once installed, there is nothing to configure.

 Once you’ve activated WPML Media, you will see new Media Attachment controls in post-edit screens.

 Select the check-boxes before you add the translation.
 WPML Media can create attachments for the translated content and also set the featured image.